DegreeBachelor of Arts with a major in Art Education

 In the fall, spring, and summer semesters, a student may withdraw from a course without academic penalty with a grade of W at any time during the first two-thirds of the semester as specified in the current academic calendar.
 If withdrawal occurs after that date, the grade of WP (withdrew passing) or WF (withdrew failing) will be entered.
 The grade of WF is computed in the grade point average.

 An Incomplete (I) grade may be given by the instructor to a student, who is doing passing work in a course, but who, for reasons beyond his/her control, is not able to complete the work on time.
 The Incomplete grade must be changed within the time limit determined by the instructor and may not extend beyond six weeks following the end of the semester or 30 days following the end of an eight-week session.
 Until changed, the Incomplete grade defers computation of credits and grade points for the course to which it is assigned.
 Failure to complete the work before the deadline date, or within the time imposed by the instructor, results in the assignment of an administrative F grade for the course.
-Once an Incomplete grade is removed, academic standing will be updated according to dean's list, good standing or probationary standards.
+Once an Incomplete grade is removed, academic standing will be updated according to the dean's list, good standing, or probationary standards.

 All coursework, including the internship, should be completed within a five-year timeframe.
 A delay beyond the five years might warrant the retaking of course work.
 Furthermore, if state certification requirements change prior to your completion even within the five-year timeframe, those changes must be incorporated into a revised program plan, in order to meet state certification regulations.